NYancer3/knowledge18-ccw0460/guidebook.md

         ```
 1. Select **Submit** (in the pop-up)
 1. Select **Submit** (in the JS Include Form)
 >Note that if you wanted to make the above Directive an Angular Provider, you would just need to put the *function* portion of the code into the script field and use the same value (toggleSwitch) in the **Name** field of the provider record.
+However, as we mentioned previously this toggle switch relies on a css library.
+We could embed that in the "template" property of the directive, but that would get messy.
+If we were to build this as and Angular Provider, then we would also have to remember to include the CSS dependency for any widget that used the provider.
+It's just simpler to package both the Directive (JavaScript) and the CSS into a single Widget Dependency.
 ## Add the Toggle Switch to the Widget
 1. Navigate to **Service Portal** > **Widgets**
 1. Find and open the **Combined Donut and Table** widget you created previously